codeship/shipyard/styleguide/components/icons.md

 ---

 ### Common Icons
-<p class="text-light margin-bottom-md" markdown="1">The following icons are the most frequently used in just about any application.</p>
+The following icons are the most frequently used in just about any application.
+{: .section-description }

 <ul class="icon-list col-container">
   {% iconitem :plus, class: 'center' %}